hanchon-live/docs/_posts/2021-04-28-login-with-styled-components-and-react-bootstrap.md

     }
 }`
 ```
+In the Browser we should see something like this:
+{% include figure image_path="/assets/posts/login-page/button-with-fontAwesome-icon.jpeg" alt="button with font awesome icon styled" caption="" %}

 ### Add responsive breakpoints in our styled components:

 When we are in mobile, our logo is pretty big.
 We should give it a smaller width for this case.
 In our StyledImage we have to add @media.
 You have to write these specifications from highest to lowest.